realjbtytm/unofficial-minehutskripts/README.md

 ## Who can make skripts for this project?
 Anyone could.
 All it takes is to know skript, be original, and let it be for free.

+EXCEPTION: To be original, if you want to base it off of an existing Skript, please recode it and give credit to the original author.

 ## What if there is something that was not said in this readme that I need to know?
 Just ask me or the Maintainers of this project and they will add it for you! :)